AIMILab/Diagnostics/WSI Pre-processing/README.md

 The user-defined set of parameters depends on the dataset, as reported in the scripts (Create_WSIs_Patches_ICIAR.py and Create_WSIs_Patches_Dartmouth.py) for segmentation and patching from WSIs.

-A. **List of segmentation parameters**
+**A. List of segmentation parameters**
 1) Level (seg_level): Downsample level on which to segment the WSI.
 2) Threshold (sthresh):  Positive integer, using a higher threshold leads to less foreground and more background detection.
 3) Median filter Threshold (mthresh):  Must be a positive and odd integer.
 4) Otsu's Method (use_otsu): default: True(otsu) or False(Binary thresholding)
 5) Morphological Operation (close): Positive integer or -1.

-B. **List of contour filtering parameters**
+**B. List of contour filtering parameters**
 1) Tissues Area filter Threshold (a_t): Positive integer, the minimum size of detected foreground contours to consider relative to a reference patch size at level N.
-	2) Holes Area filter Threshold (a_h): Positive integer, the minimum size of detected holes/cavities in foreground contours to avoid.
+3) Holes Area filter Threshold (a_h): Positive integer, the minimum size of detected holes/cavities in foreground contours to avoid.
-	3) Maximum Holes detected per foreground contours (max_n_holes): Positive integer, higher maximum leads to more accurate patching but increases computational cost.
+4) Maximum Holes detected per foreground contours (max_n_holes): Positive integer, higher maximum leads to more accurate patching but increases computational cost.

-C. **List of patching parameters**
+**C. List of patching parameters**
-	1) Padding(use_padding): True(to pad) or False (to not pad)
+1) Padding(use_padding): True(to pad) or False (to not pad).
 2) Contour Function (contour_fn): Decide whether a patch should be considered foreground or background.
 	a) four_pt: if all four points in a small, grid around the center of the patch are inside the contour.
 	b) center: if the center of the patch is inside the contour.
 	c) basic: if the top-left corner of the patch is inside the contour.

-D. **List of visualization parameters**
+**D. List of visualization parameters**
 1) Level (vis_level): Downsample level to visualize the segmentation results.
 2) Visualize line (line_thickness): to visualize the segmentation results, Positive integer, in terms of the number of pixels occupied by the drawn line at level N.

 ***A. ICIAR Dataset:***

-python Create_WSIs_Patches_ICIAR.py --source DATA_DIRECTORY --sourceXML DATA_DIRECTORY_XML --save_dir RESULTS_DIRECTORY --patch --patch_size 128 --seg --sthresh 8 --mthresh 9, --close 4 --use_otsu True --stitch
+python Create_WSIs_Patches_ICIAR.py --source DATA_DIRECTORY --sourceXML DATA_DIRECTORY_XML --save_dir RESULTS_DIRECTORY --patch --patch_size 256 --seg --stitch

 Example: